rydmike/rydmike.github.io/blog_flutter_linting.md

     # https://dart-lang.github.io/linter/lints/prefer_double_quotes.html
     #
     # This rule is mostly about what style you want to use and enforce, if any.
-    # It of course conflicts with rule:
+    # It of course, conflicts with rule:
     # `prefer_single_quotes` : "DO use single quotes where they wouldn't require additional escapes."
     # https://dart-lang.github.io/linter/lints/prefer_single_quotes.html
     #
-    # For us single quotes are easier to type.
-On our ISO keyboards it is next to Enter key, and
+    # For us, single quotes are easier to type.
+On our ISO keyboards, it is next to Enter key, and
-    # we don't need the Shift plus the far to reach nr 2 key on R1 to type it.
+    # we don't need the Shift plus the far to reach nr 2 key, on R1 to type it.
 Also, we don't think
     # they compromise on readability.
-    # Then again if you don't care and don't mind mixing and matching, then ALSO
+    # Then again, if you don't care and don't mind mixing and matching, then ALSO
     # turning OFF `prefer_single_quotes` works fine too, and then you can use both options.
     #
     # We thought it was cleaner to stick to one style.
 Single quotes are easier to type for us,
     # thus we turn OFF this `prefer_double_quotes` rule.
-There is another lint rules that recommends you
+There is another lint rule that recommends you
-    # to use double quotes when you otherwise would need to escape the single quote char, it works
+    # to use double quotes when you otherwise would need to escape the single quote char.
+It works
     # well when you use the prefer_single_quotes rule as well.
     #
     # Other known linters use: